-Pierre Thomas (a young Swiss watch manufacturer, not the American football player) has recently presented a minimalistic Pierre Thomas Montre Historique Tourbillon (ref.
-TB №1) wristwatch.
-Equipped with an antique hand-wound movement that the team behind the brand managed to acquire, it sports an oversized flying tourbillon escapement that not only makes it more accurate, but also puts the archaic mechanism on a whole new level.
+Pierre Thomas (a young Swiss-based brand, not the American football player) has recently presented a minimalistic Montre Historique Tourbillon (ref.
+TB №1) model.
+Equipped with an antique hand-wound movement that the team behind the brand somehow managed to acquire, it sports an oversized flying tourbillon escapement that not only makes the archaic 19th Century mechanism more accurate but also puts it on a whole new level.

 Meant to be installed in a pocket watch and measuring about 43 mm in diameter, the twin-barrel movement is huge even by today’s standards.
 But that didn’t seem to bother the guys from Pierre Thomas.
-In fact, it was probably the best excuse to manufacture a gargantuan case that measures 49 millimeters in diameter and 12.70 mm in height.
+It was probably the best excuse to manufacture a gargantuan case that measures 49 millimeters in diameter and 12.70 mm in height.

-To match this impressive combo, PT’s designers had to create a really massive tourbillon escapement.
+To match this impressive combo, PT’s designers had to create a massive tourbillon escapement.

 The one employed in the PT 2010 movement, for example, is 16 mm in diameter, which makes it almost as large as a €0.01 coin.